HubSpot Trainer, 5+ Years Of Digital Marketing Strategy & Project Management Experience

 With Salesforce, here are some premium tools that can up your costs:

-Live video chat support;
+Live video chat support

-Advanced social customer service;
+Advanced social customer service

-Customer and partner community access;
+Customer and partner community access

-Additional data storage.
+Additional data storage

-It stands alone as a CRM with relatively straightforward onboarding, but adding a CRM consultant is always an option, too.
+With HubSpot, there aren’t really any added costs that come with using the free CRM.
+It stands alone as a CRM with relatively straightforward onboarding, but adding a CRM consultant (from HubSpot or a partner agency) is always an option with an added cost.

 So, if you're an organization that will definitely require a lot of cross-functionality and integration between different platforms and your future CRM, that's a potential drawback you will want to investigate.